 Theodore Dalrymple is Sr. New English Review Editor.
 He is also known as Dr. Anthony Daniels, a recently retired doctor and psychiatrist who worked in a slum hospital and prison in Birmingham, England.
 A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates: Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome, Admirable Evasions and from New English Review Press Anything Goes (2011), Farewell Fear (2012), Threats of Pain and Ruin (2014) and Out Into The Beautiful World (2015).
 Dr. Dalrymple's NER archives are here.

-Rebecca Bynum, Publisher and Managing Editor for New English Review and author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
+Rebecca Bynum, Editor and Publisher for New English Review Press, Managing Editor for The Iconoclast and author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
 She currently serves as Secretary of World Encounter Institute.
-Formerly News Editor and Board member of Jihad Watch, Mrs. Bynum's articles are archived here.
+She also served as assistant to Dr. Walid Phares, Foreign Policy Advisor to Presidential Candidate Donald J, Trump, 2016.
+Mrs. Bynum's articles are archived here.

-Hugh Fitzgerald, Sr. New English Review Editor, Managing Editor of the NER blog, The Iconoclast, and board member of World Encounter Institute.
-Mr. Fitzgerald was formerly the Sr. Analyst for Jihadwatch.
+Hugh Fitzgerald, Sr. New English Review Editor and board member of World Encounter Institute.
+Mr. Fitzgerald also serves as the Sr. Analyst for Jihadwatch.
 His articles are archived here.

 Ibn Warraq is an independent researcher, based at a humanist think tank in the USA, Vice President of World Encounter Institute, and author of Why I am Not a Muslim, 1995, and editor of anthologies of Koranic criticism The Origins of the Koran, 1998, What the Koran Really Says, 2002, and the forthcoming Which Koran?, 2007-all Prometheus Books.
 He also edited an anthology of testimonies of ex-Muslims, Leaving Islam, 2003, Defending the West, A Critique of Edward Said's Orientalism, 2007 and Virgins What Virgins?: And Other Essays, 2010, Walter Scott's Crusades and Other Fantasies, 2013, and Christmas in the Koran, 2014.